Wellscrypted/wasp-project/README.md

 +Database (view): wasp db studio

 ## Usage
-This project as it is, is for a soccer gallery.
+- This project as it is, is for a soccer gallery.
--Parent(user) creates an account
+-- Parent(user) creates an account
--Parent adds players(many) by player_ref or a submitted form approved by admin -Admin adds players(many - player_ref will auto generate) -Admin adds seasons by team name, year, grade, and season (Summer, Winter, Spring, Fall) -Admin assigns players to seasons(many)
+-- Parent adds players(many) by player_ref or a submitted form approved by admin -- Admin adds players(many - player_ref will auto generate)
+-- Admin adds seasons by team name, year, grade, and season (Summer, Winter, Spring, Fall) -- Admin assigns players to seasons(many)